Breast Lift Surgery

 - Increasing body confidence and self-esteem

 Ideally, you should reach your target weight and complete your family before having surgery.
-This is because significant weight changes, pregnancy and breastfeeding can all affect the results of your breast uplift.
+This is because significant weight changes, pregnancy, and breastfeeding can all affect the results of your breast lift by altering the size of the breasts.

 What can a breast uplift achieve?